Master (MS) in Nursing

 Additional criteria for international students:

-• Notes about admissions requirements above
+• Notes about admissions criteria above

-• A student may consider applying for non-degree/non-matriculated status in lieu of matriculation in order to complete up to a maximum of 12 graduate nursing credits as a non-degree student; after this time, the student, may apply to be considered for regular matriculated admission.
+• A student may consider applying for non-degree/non-matriculated status in lieu of matriculation to complete up to a maximum of 12 graduate nursing credits as a non-degree student; after this time, the student, may apply to be considered for regular matriculated admission.
 The director of graduate nursing programs provides advisement regarding appropriate courses for enrollment by non-degree students attempting to prove their ability to be successful at the graduate nursing level, and in anticipation of students applying for future matriculated status.

 • Any U.S. student applicant may be admitted "regular admit-additional advising" (formerly known as "conditional admission") by the Decker School.
 By definition, this category of admission means the applicant lacks required application criteria.